-- Check the front and rear tires for cuts, run-in objects, and other damage. - " If the tire exhibits cuts, run-in objects, or other damage: - Change the tire. - Check the depth of the tread.
+- Check the front and rear tires for cuts, run-in objects, and other damage. - " If the tires have cuts, run-in objects, or other damage: - Change the tires. - Check the tread depth.

-Note local national regulations concerning the minimum tread depth.
+Adhere to the legally required minimum tread depth.